Projects - The Governor General's Horse Guards Canadian Household Cavalry

 GGHG: The Governor General's Horse Guards

-Riding with the Governor General’s Horse Guards Cavalry Squadron is one of my personal passions.
+Riding with the Governor General’s Horse Guards Cavalry Squadron has been one of my personal passions.

 And did I mention cantering about, waving a musketeer's sword and lance, one tumble away from grotesque self-immolation?
 Really, what more could any man ask for?